About This Handbook

 Employees are permitted reasonable amounts of time away from their work areas, during working hours for the purpose of using bathrooms, getting refreshments, and similar incidental reasons.
 Formal rest break periods of up to 15 minutes each may be established for employees in non-exempt positions, as defined herein.
 This period is considered as time worked for compensation purposes.
 Employees who choose to work through rest breaks are not eligible to leave before the scheduled end of the workday and will not receive additional pay for the time worked.

-Employees in nonexempt positions are required to accurately record the amount of time worked on a time sheet indicating hours worked during a two-week period.
+Employees in nonexempt positions are required to accurately record the amount of time worked on a time sheet indicating hours worked during a month, which is broken into pay days on the 1st day of the month through the 15th day, and the 16th day through the (variable) last day of the month, covering work done and reported from the 9th to the 23rd and the 24th to the 8th of each period, respectively.
 An employee may not be paid on a current basis if a required time sheet is not produced and given to the Accounting Department for input on a timely basis.
 Any such pay will be added to the next pay-check after receipt of the appropriate time sheet.

 Age 67 is our assumed date of retirement for all staff positions.
 Employment past the age of 67 would be an exception at the request of the church.